Enjoy Kailash Manasarovar Yatra 2026 During Tibetan Year of Horse ‘Mahakumbh of Kailash’ and get extra Merit – Punya (पुण्य)

 What are the requirements for Kailash Mansarovar Yatra?

-Before you start your journey, you should hold these documents and we strongly advise you to have a document bag to properly manage all the documents.
+Before you start your Kailash Manasarovar journey, you should hold these documents, and we strongly advise you to have a document bag to properly manage all the documents.

-• If you hold any Identity cards, you need to bring those too.
+• If you hold any other Identity cards, you need to bring them.

 • Maps/Charts and some books to read during your spare time.